 Hello, my dears and my lovelies!

 I’m Tracy (Sudbeck) Manning.
 I graduated from Hartington Cedar Catholic in 2005.
-I am currently in my fourth-year teaching freshmen Physical Science and sophomore Biology at Benson High School in Omaha, NE.
+I teach freshmen Physical Science and sophomore Biology at Benson High School in Omaha, NE.
 Go Bunnies!

 I got involved with NLS by attending a one-day SLATE workshop in November of 2002 (Service, Leading, and Teamwork Education).
 This made me honorary alumni, and some friends drug me along to an NLS reunion that spring.
 From then on, I was hooked!
 NLS gave me a place where I could truly be myself.
 I was the Norfolk Club president, and I held various exec council positions such as special events coordinator, fundraising chair, and for a short while I was president, until I succumbed to the pressures of attending college out of state.
-I currently am a member of our corporate board, and I am so excited to be the Curriculum Chair for 2020!
+I currently am a member of our corporate board, and have served as the Curriculum Chair for seminar!

 I believe NLS is different from other leadership organizations for several reasons.
 One is our continuing education and professional development opportunities.
 Our quarterly reunions offer ways to try our hand at many different types of community service projects.
 We also integrate leadership, teambuilding, and networking activities at reunions.
 Another reason NLS is different is our emphasis on finding one’s authentic self.
 This is done through the Gallup’s Strength Finder assessment.
 We find out what our “superpowers” are and work to maximize our potential.
 We also practice the “Theory of the Dipper and the Bucket;” we celebrate each person’s unique talents, skills, abilities, and individuality every step of the way through seminar and beyond.
 Lastly, we emphasize involvement in communities of purpose.
 Our alumni have created and/or grown organizations to new heights, largely due to what they had learned at seminar.